vineetamotilal/async-log-monitor/README.md

 ## ✨ Core Features & Architecture

 *   **Memory-Efficient Log Tailing (Generators & Context Managers)**
     Uses an asynchronous generator to `yield` one line of a log file at a time, just like the Unix `tail -f` command.
 It relies on `asynccontextmanager` to guarantee safe file handle closure even if exceptions occur.
-No matter how large the log file gets, Sentinel-Py's memory footprint remains tiny.
+No matter how large the log file gets, Async Log Monitor's memory footprint remains tiny.
 *   **Event-Driven Concurrency (AsyncIO)**
     Built entirely on `asyncio`, the orchestrator can simultaneously monitor dozens of separate log files without the heavy overhead of threading or multiprocessing by utilizing an asynchronous event loop (`asyncio.gather`).
 *   **Dependency Inversion Principle (ABC & Pydantic)**